SL0TR/blog/README.md

 ## Features

-- User authentication with **JWT**
+- User authentication with JWT
-- Create, Edit and View post with **wysiwyg** editor
+- Create, Edit, and View posts with Wysiwyg editor
 - View list of posts by all authors
-- View author list and can view post of specific author
+- View author list and view posts of specific author
-- Server side pagination
+- Server-side pagination

 ## Application structure preview